divinenephron/latex-everything/readme.txt

 == Description ==

+(As of January 2014 this plugin is unsupported.
+You can continue to download and use it, but no further updates will be released.)

 Latex Everything can produce PDF documents of everything on your site with Latex.
 Or at least everything worth putting into a PDF.